1. Setting up Payment Integration with the Stripe Embeddable Pricing Table

 The stripe_webhook endpoint gets triggered when Stripe sends a POST request to your webhook URL.
 This happens when specific events occur in your Stripe account, such as a successful payment through Stripe Checkout.

-Generating Webhook API via prompting
+Generating stripe_webhook API via task execution

-I would like to create a stripe webhook on sucessfull payment checkout.
+- I would like to create a stripe webhook on sucessfull payment checkout.

-Also, store the event details as json over databutton storage.
-Guide me on how to perform each steps in details.
+- Guide me on how to perform each steps in details

-Generating stripe_webhook API manually
+Adding stripe_webhook API manually ↓

 This step requires : STRIPE_SECRET_KEY key and STRIPE_WEBHOOK_SECRET key and add it to Databutton secrets.
 For adding over to Databutton secrets hover to Config (⚙️).
 Instruction given below on how to obtain the secret keys.